Music and Sound Recording (Tonmeister) BSc (Hons) or BMus (Hons) – 2023 entry

 Why choose this course

-This prestigious course is unique in the UK, blending rigorous musical study, advanced investigation of audio engineering and mastery of sound-recording operation and practice.
+Our prestigious course is unique in the UK.
+We blend rigorous musical study, advanced investigation of audio engineering and mastery of sound-recording operation and practice.

 What you will study

-This course is made up of three areas of study: technical understanding of audio; practical experience of recording; and musical theory and practice.
+Our course is made up of three areas of study:

-The technical aspects of our course cover the components that contribute to modern sound recording and reproduction, such as acoustics, electroacoustics, electronics, computer audio systems, sound synthesis and signal processing.
+The technical aspects of our course cover the engineering components that contribute to modern sound recording and reproduction.
+This includes acoustics, electroacoustics, electronics, computer audio systems, sound synthesis and signal processing.

-The practical elements of your studies will provide you with tuition in recording techniques and critical listening, as well as allowing you to apply technical theory by recording a wide range of music.
+The practical elements of your studies will provide you with tuition in recording techniques and critical listening.
+You’ll also apply technical theory by recording a wide range of music.

 The musical components of the course will develop your analytical skills and provide the opportunity for detailed study of creative disciplines such as performance and composition.